Learning about your neck or back condition with Laser Spine Institute

 Keeping track of symptoms

-- Severity – How bad is the pain?
-Try to rate it on a scale of one to 10, where 10 is the worst pain you’ve ever experienced.
-Is the pain so slight that you’re barely aware of it or if the pain is debilitating.
-Also, include if there are any specific activities that you’re prevented from taking part in because of your symptoms?
+- Severity.
+It is crucial to record how bad your pain is on a scale of one to 10, where 10 is the worst pain you’ve ever experienced.
+Take note of whether the pain is so slight that you’re barely aware of it or if the pain is debilitating.
+Also, include if there are any specific activities that you have not been able to take part in on account of your symptoms.

-- Location – Try to think about where the pain is localized.
-Is it in your neck or back?
-What level of the spine does it occur at?
-Does it travel?
-For instance, does it begin in your neck but radiate into your shoulders and arms, this would be vital information for your doctor to know.
+- Location.
+Try to record whether the pain is localized or radiates in your neck or back and at what level of the spine it occurs at.
+For instance, if the pain begins in your neck but radiates into your shoulders and arms, this would be vital information for your doctor to know.

-While it is impossible to guess at the cause of pain without a thorough physical examination by a physician, there are a variety of conditions that could be causing your neck and back pain.
+While it is impossible to guess at the cause of pain without a thorough physical examination by a doctor, there are a variety of conditions that could be causing your neck and back pain.
 From a simple muscle strain or ligament sprain to a degenerative spine condition, such as facet disease, degenerative disc disease or spinal stenosis, neck and back discomfort can take many forms.
-Regardless of the cause, entering into an honest dialogue with your physician is the best place to start for pain relief.
+Regardless of the cause, entering into an honest dialogue with your physician is the best place to manage your pain.